AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

     secondValueAnchor: 2783950080
 });

-// bind the ellipse annotation to the additional Y-scale ellipse.yScale(extraYScale);
+// bind the Ellipse annotation to the additional Y-scale ellipse.yScale(extraYScale);
 ```